The latest government closures in York County

 With the exception of the closed state parks in Montgomery County, fishing will continue to be allowed at Pennsylvania state parks and forests, officials said.

-- PA Representative Dawn Keefer's office will temporarily be closed to walk-in visitors.
-Keefer (R-Cumberland/York) can still be reached by phone or email at:
+- State Rep. Dawn Keefer's office will temporarily be closed to walk-in visitors.
+Keefer, R-Dillsburg, can still be reached by phone or email at:

 District office: 717-432-0792